 Very Short Stories for High School & Middle School

-If your students are struggling to get into the short story, here are some very brief stories to get you started.
+If your students are struggling to get into the short story, or you're pressed for time, here are some very brief stories to get you started.

 They're not as short as Hemingway's famous six-word story (For sale: baby shoes, never worn.), but they're manageable even for reluctant readers.
 Most are under 2,000 words; I've included an approximate word count where I could.